 This recipe is a perfect introduction to the world of offal.
-Beef liver is a true superfood packing a nutritional punch that nothing can match, this recipe tames it's strong flavour to be true comfort food.
+Beef liver is a true superfood, packing a nutritional punch that nothing can match, and this recipe tames its strong flavour to create true comfort food.

 This recipe is adapted from The Hairy Bikers

 480g fresh 100% grass-fed beef liver – 4 slices, ready cut